Chenopodium or Bathua- The Cheapest Nutritious Food

-Wash and drain the leaves, gently roll them as a bunch and cut them straight in downward direction.
-Then place the cut leaves in horizontally and again cut them straight in downward direction.
-Cook it as green dip and add tamarind or lemon juice for sour taste.
+Wash and drain the leaves, gently roll them as a bunch and cut them straight in a downward direction.
+Then place the cut leaves in horizontally and again cut them straight in the downward direction.
+Cook it as the green dip and add tamarind or lemon juice for sour taste.

 7. The Salad

 The fresh and young leaves and small stems can be used in raw salads or as food toppings like the green leaves of coriander.